 • a conversation about your situation

-The municipality then makes a plan outlining how you should integrate.
+The municipality then makes a plan that tells you how to integrate.
 This is called the personal plan for integration and participation (PIP).
 It states:

 • which classes you will take